Kam Wah Chung State Heritage Site

 Park Overview

 A Chinese medical clinic, general store, community center and residence, Kam Wah Chung gives you an incomparable glimpse into the past.
-This remarkable site, a National Historic Landmark, is located in the town of John Day, and includes a museum and a separate interpretive center.
+This remarkable site, a National Historic Landmark, is located in the town of John Day, and includes the historic building and a separate interpretive center.

-The museum was built in 1865, possibly as a trading post and stage stop.
+The historic building was built around 1866.
 This tiny, unassuming building became home to two Chinese immigrants, Ing "Doc" Hay and Lung On in 1888.
 Both became locally famous: Lung On as a general store proprietor and businessman, and "Doc" Hay as a practitioner of herbal medicine.
 For over 60-some years the building was a social, medical, and religious center for Oregon's Chinese community.

 Truly a time capsule unique in the world, you must come check out this place!
 Learn more about Kam Wah Chung by watching an Emmy-nominated documentary produced by Oregon Public Broadcasting.